aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 Database metadata exported to default_export.hql.
 ```
+Please note that Amazon Athena does not support every datatype supported by Hive.
+Please refer to the Amazon Athena documentation on supported datatypes.

 #### 2. Importing the external tables into Athena

 The groovy script 'executescript.py' connects to Athena and executes the Hive script generated above.
 Please ensure you update the access key id, secret access key and specify a S3 bucket as 's3_staging_dir' in the script.